Saudi stock exchange seeks to raise up to $ 1 billion in IPO - ExBulletin

 Saudi stock exchange seeks to raise up to $ 1 billion in IPO

+Riyadh has recently been the hottest market for IPOs in the region, with listings from companies including ACWA Power International, backed by the kingdom’s wealth fund, and the internet services unit of Saudi Telecom Co. s.

-Tadawuls’ IPO has been in the pipeline since at least 2016, when it hired HSBC Holdings Plc as an advisor.
-He suspended the offer while the exchange went through a process of improving access for foreign investors, then organized Aramco’s listing in 2019, the largest on record.
+Tadawuls’ IPO has been in the pipeline since at least 2016, when she hired HSBC Holdings as an advisor.
+He suspended the offer while the exchange went through a process of improving access for foreign investors, then organized Saudi Aramco’s 2019 listing, the largest on record.

-The process resumed earlier this year and Tadawul replaced HSBC with Citigroup Inc., JPMorgan Chase & Co. and SNB Capital as financial advisors and global coordinators.
-Commercial debut is expected in December, chief executive Khalid Al Hussan said earlier this month.
+The process resumed earlier this year and Tadawul replaced HSBC with Citigroup, JPMorgan Chase & Co. and SNB Capital as financial advisors and global coordinators for the IPO.

-On average, 254 million shares have traded daily on the Tadawul over the past year, with a daily value of $ 2.5 billion.

-Market values and transaction liquidity are at an all time high, ”said Farooq.
-The first feeds the second, so optically speaking, this seems like the perfect time to “monetize” the company.

 More details on the IPO:

-- The proceeds of the IPO will go to the Public Investment Fund, the sole shareholder of the stock exchange
+* The proceeds from the IPO will go to the Public Investment Fund, the sole shareholder of the stock exchange

-- Click here for the link to the information on the IPO

 Sources